 Additionally, ensure your office is ADA compliant and make available ramps, automated doors, visual aids, telephone headsets, screen readers as well as accommodations for service animals, so if a job seeker or employee requires an aid of some sort, you are prepared to support their needs.

-Employee wellness is becoming a major trend in the HR space, but too often mental health is left out of the conversation.
-Without the support and resources to seek and receive the help employees need, companies may see an increase in absenteeism, work-family conflict, increased mental health and behavioral problems and even higher turnover rates.
+Without the support and resources to seek and receive the help employees need, companies may see an increase in absences, work-family conflict, increased mental health and behavioral problems and even higher turnover rates.

 To combat the stigma around mental health in the workplace, employers are improving resources, like insurance benefits, to cover mental health services and build a more inclusive company culture that supports mental health.

-Neurodiversity, as defined by the National Symposium on Neurodiversity “is a concept where neurological differences are to be recognized and respected as any other human variation.
-These differences can include those labeled with Dyspraxia, Dyslexia, Attention Deficit Hyperactivity Disorder, Dyscalculia, Autistic Spectrum, Tourette Syndrome, and others.”
+Neurodiversity, as defined by the National Symposium on Neurodiversity, “is a concept where neurological differences are to be recognized and respected as any other human variation.
+These differences can include those labeled with dyspraxia, dyslexia, ADHD, dyscalculia, autism spectrum, Tourette syndrome, and others.”

-While there may be certain stereotypes and stigmas around neurodiverse individuals, research has found that some conditions, like autism and dyslexia, enhance an individual’s ability to recognize patterns, retain information and excel in math — all critical skills for any job.
+While certain stereotypes and stigmas might surround neurodiverse individuals, research shows that some conditions, like autism and dyslexia, enhance an individual’s ability to recognize patterns, retain information and excel in math — all critical skills for any job.

-Bringing a variety of different personalities and thought-styles into a workplace can bring both stressful situations and genius creativity.
-To avoid the former, companies opt for hiring for culture fit, which consequently halt's the latter.
-Instead, companies should hire for culture add in pursuit of diverse personalities that work well together and challenge one another’s ideas and thoughts.
+Bringing a variety of different personalities and thought-styles into a workplace can create both stressful situations and genius creativity.
+To avoid the former, companies opt for hiring for culture fit, which consequently halts the latter.
+Instead, companies should hire for culture and in pursuit of diverse personalities that work well together and challenge one another’s ideas and thoughts.

-It's difficult to know a person’s personality and thought-style by their resume or even interview, which is why 22% of companies ask job candidates, as well as employees, to complete personality tests.
+It’s difficult to know someone’s personality and thought-style by their resume or even interview, which is why 76 percent of organizations ask job candidates to complete personality tests.
 Doing so helps companies understand their strengths, weaknesses and gaps and build a company culture that supports extroverts, introverts and everyone in-between.

-While a number of companies boast about their team’s vast ‘diversity of thought,’ it shouldn’t be the only metric by which your team is measuring its diversity.
-Know that by hiring individuals with a wide range of diverse traits listed in this article, you will naturally acquire people with diverse personalities and thought-styles.
+While a number of companies boast about their team’s vast “diversity of thought,” it shouldn’t be the only metric by which your team measures its diversity.
+By hiring individuals with a wide range of diverse traits, you will naturally acquire people with diverse personalities and thought-styles.

-While a lot of people enjoy learning about other cultures for short time periods, it’s an entirely different experience to work with individuals on a daily-basis who come from different cultures.
+While many people enjoy learning about other cultures, it’s an entirely different experience to work with people who come from different cultures.

 Geographical location plays a major role in the culture, language, education, social roles, socioeconomic status, beliefs and ideologies with which a person is accustomed.
 Keep in mind that just because an individual lives in a particular location now, doesn’t mean they’ve always lived there.
 It’s important to get to know your candidates’ and colleagues’ rich history to better understand their unique experiences in life prior to working with you.